-Most of the time, we combine fresh vegetable juice with fruit juice in our healthy juicing recipes to ensure the taste, tart, and sweetness are excellent and fabulous; this ensures the detox juice cleanse is a pleasing experience that is easy to maintain over time.
+Most of the time, we combine fresh vegetable juice with fruit juice in our healthy juicing recipes to ensure the taste, tartness, and sweetness are excellent and fabulous; this ensures the detox juice cleanse is a pleasing experience that is easy to maintain over time.

-The key to a juice cleanse to stick to your cleanse for at least one week; that way, you will experience its health benefits.
+The key to a juice cleanse is to stick to your cleanse for at least one week; that way, you will experience its health benefits.

 Mainly, we use veggies and try to keep a 3-1 ratio with veggies and fruit to avoid skyrocketing the sugar content unless we do yoga or go jogging when the sugar is well spent.